schwentker/artiji-buyer-agent/README.md

 ## Review focus

-The most useful review is not “does the demo look smooth?”
-It is:
+The most useful review probly isnt “does the demo look smooth?”
+It may be:

 1. Are the buyer's pre-payment information requirements reasonable?
 2. Is each `SPEC_GAP` classification supported by the cited surfaces?